SUSE/cf-usb-sidecar/README.md

 This is the list of environment variables that Catalog Service Manager should read, this needs to be set if you are running catalog service manager in the default mode (specifically without create connections extensions).
-When extensions are not catalog service manager reads this environment and returns all the variables listed here. present
+When extensions are not present, catalog service manager reads this environment and returns all the variables listed here.

 ```
 export CSM_PARAMETERS="HOSTNAME USERNAME"